 This course aims to equip students with the knowledge and skills to make valuable contributions to both epidemiological research and public health.
 Epidemiological methods underpin clinical medical research, public health practice and health care evaluation to investigate the causes of disease, and to evaluate interventions to prevent or control disease.
 Epidemiology is a key discipline for understanding and improving global health.
-This course covers both communicable and non-communicable disease epidemiology, and has a substantive statistical component.
+This course covers both communicable and non-communicable disease epidemiology.
+As a key subject for public health and quantitative research this course has a substantive statistical component.

 - UK/EU applicants

 - Overseas applicants

 Graduates enter careers in medical research, public health and community medicine, epidemiological field studies, drug manufacturers, government or NGOs.